 What should I watch for while using this medication?

-Learn how to check your blood sugar levels.
+Learn how to check your blood sugar.
 Know the symptoms of low and high blood sugar and how to manage them.

 Do not skip meals.
 Ask your care team if you should avoid alcohol.
 Many cough and cold products contain sugar or alcohol.
 These can affect blood sugar levels.